libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 9/6 Continued to improve Llama 2 internal prompts
+• 9/6 Continued to improve Llama 2 internal prompts.
+It should now work much better with the 7B model.

 • 9/4 Updated Llama 2 Internal Prompts